armory/docs/content/en/docs/installation/_index.md

 All the preceding methods share similar configurations, and you can migrate between them if your needs change.

 > Armory does not generate default usernames and passwords for user accounts for any service.
-Manage these by configuring authentication and authorization for the Armory Platform.
+Manage these by configuring authentication and authorization for Armory Enterprise.

 ## Guides